marianne-m/brouhaha-vad/README.md

 # brouhaha-vtc

-A modified pyannote VTC task and model for predicting SNR and intelligibility (c50)
+A modified pyannote VTC task and model for predicting SNR and reverberation (C50)

 ## Installation